MCamp859/hello-world/mawp5g-README.md

 # applications.services.esh.multi-access-with-private-5g
 ## Overview

-As the mobile industry evolves towards 5G/5G+, it is becoming clear that no single radio technology will be able to meet a great variety of requirements for human and machine communications.
-On the other hand, driving more data through a scarce and finite radio spectrum becomes a real challenge, and spectrum efficiency is approaching a plateau and will not deliver the needed increase in bandwidth improvement itself.
-Therefore, 5G is likely to utilize frequencies below 6 GHz as well as mmWave, in both licensed and unlicensed bands.
+With the evolution of IoT and Edge Computing use cases, multi-access becomes a growing requirement to enable resilient connectivity and improve user experience for the newly emerging applications such as Autonomous Mobile Robots (AMRs), AR/VR, and Smart Cities applications.

-Use a new software-defined, access-agnostic and high-performance reference implementation (RI) to enable seamless integration of multiple access networks at the edge.
-The Generic Multi-Access (GMA) RI can be used with no impact to cellular or Wi-Fi* radio protocols (PDCP, RRC, Ethernet, and others) or network protocols (IP, TCP, UDP, and others).
+This Reference Implementation (RI) provides a software-defined multi-access solution that is agnostic to the connectivity technologies and the underlying protocols.
+This solution is tested with Smart Edge Private Wireless Experience Kit (PWEK) considering Cellular and Wi-Fi* connectivity for private 5G.

-To run the reference implementation, you will need to first download and install the [Intel® Smart Edge Open Private Wireless Experience Kit](https://intelsmartedge.github.io/docs/experience-kits/private-wireless-experience-kit/#overview).
+To run the reference implementation, you will need to first download and install the [Intel® Smart Edge Private Wireless Experience Kit](https://intelsmartedge.github.io/docs/experience-kits/private-wireless-experience-kit/#overview).

-Once you have installed the Intel® Smart Edge Open Private Wireless Experience Kit, select **Configure & Download** to download the reference implementation and then follow the steps below to install it.
+Once you have installed the Intel® Smart Edge Private Wireless Experience Kit, select **Configure & Download** to download the reference implementation and then follow the steps below to install it.